noaione/yuusha-shoukan-ln/sources/v10/chapter4.md

 something stupid and my best friend would scold me, getting angry at me...
 And then, after she was done being angry, she would have a small smile while astoundedly looking at me...
-She would then warmly chuckle, as if to say that it can’t be helped if it’s me…...
+She would then warmly chuckle, as if to say that it can’t be helped if it’s me...
 I liked those times a lot.]

 [...]